 Between 60-70% of frozen embryos will thaw successfully and can be used for transfer.
 In some cases, none of the embryos may survive and so a transfer may not be possible.

 We all dream of having a healthy baby that grows up a healthy child.
-Unfortunately, in some cases it’s not always how things turn out.
+Unfortunately, in some cases, it is not always how things turn out.
 Certain genetic conditions can cause birth defects or things that start to show up as the child develops.
 Certain factors, such as knowing you have a family history of a genetic disease, or being of an advanced maternal age can increase the likelihood of your baby being affected.

 Pre-implantation Genetic Diagnosis (PGD) is a world-leading way for you to reduce or remove that risk.
 It involves carefully removing a small number of cells from an embryo for analysis.
-From this tiny sample, we are able to test whether an embryo has a wide range of genetic diseases, such as Down syndrome, Huntington’s disease, and Cystic Fibrosis etc. Each of the conditions is tested for separately and we will always discuss which conditions need to be considered.
+From this tiny sample, we are able to test whether an embryo has a wide range of genetic diseases such as Huntington’s Disease and Cystic Fibrosis.
+Each of the conditions is tested for separately, depending on your history, and we will always discuss which conditions need to be considered.
+When no genetic disease has previously been identified, we offer preimplantation genetic screening (PGS) which informs you of the number and integrity of the chromosomes in the embryo.

 In a standard IVF treatment, every time a cycle produces more than one embryo, a decision has to be made about which embryo will be transferred.
 That choice is determined by the development and appearance of the embryos, usually assessed over a 5 day period to work out which one has the best chance of pregnancy.

-Scientific advances mean that PGD gives us another way to make that decision based on the genetic health of your embryo.
+Scientific advances mean that PGD/ PGS gives us another way to make that decision based on the genetic health of your embryo.
 The genetic tests help our embryologists and scientists rule out embryos that contain any abnormalities.
-The tests generally entail a count of the chromosomes and/or a molecular examination for a particular gene or mutation.
+The tests generally entail a count of the chromosomes and/or a molecular examination for a particular gene or mutation, if known in advance.

 At Fertility SA, we use the latest next generation sequencing (NGS) technology to do PGD testing.